 Some contents might simply pass as mere irony, accidental weirdness, usual Internet cringe, or inoffensive isolated cases destined to be forgotten under further layers of convulsive digital image production.

 Possibly we cannot conceive violence immune to aesthetical and political implications : what moral effects, visual impact, social consequences can we foresee, forestall or evade facing an underhand pervasive, hyper-sexualized militarization of public, accessible and worldwide popular digital platforms?

-Starting from a research on wholesome memes the Kawayoku project landed on unsettling online realms where the obsessed gaze for female bodies and anime characters intertwines with exaltation for guns and weapons within gaming and pro-gun communities, Kawaii aesthetics conveying death threats or becoming a sort of art-therapy to elaborate child abuse and self-harm.
+Starting from a research on wholesome memes the Kawayoku project landed on unsettling online realms where ambiguity expands, the obsessed gaze for female bodies and anime characters intertwines with exaltation for guns and weapons within gaming and pro-gun communities, Kawaii aesthetics conveying death threats or becoming a sort of art-therapy to elaborate child abuse and self-harm.

-Ultimately the research covers a growing portion of social media where soldiers, reservists, veterans and Armies run official accounts to bring military into ordinary, promote dominant discourse
+Ultimately the research covers a growing portion of social media where soldiers, reservists, veterans and Armies run official accounts to bring military into ordinary,

-to reinforce militaristic policies and strategies through familiar idioms for the Gen Z and other kinds of palatable representation for a global audience.
+promoting dominant discourse to reinforce militaristic policies and strategies through familiar idioms for the Gen Z and other kinds of palatable representation for a global audience.

 The archive was composed by selecting the materials one by one,

 through personal selection criteria.